applicaster/zapp-plugins-examples/AnalyticsPlugin/iOS/README.md

 The full [Zapp](http://zapp.applicaster.com) plugins documentation is available [here](https://developer-zapp.applicaster.com).

+When you are starting a new iOS plugin our recommendation is to install our [Xcode templates for Applicaster plugins](https://github.com/applicaster/zapp-plugins-ios-templates).
+The templates will enable you to chose the plugin type in the Xcode "new project" screen.
+After selecting the plugin type, you will need to provide few general details on the plugin.
+Then, it will generate a new plugin project that includes the deployment files, like podspec and the plugin_manifest.json, and the plugin class itself including the relevant Zapp protocol.

 ## Getting Started
 Clone this project `$ git clone https://github.com/applicaster/zapp-plugins-examples`.

 CD into `zapp-plugins-examples/Analytics/iOS`

-Run `$ pod install` in order to set the workspace.
+Run `$ pod update` in order to set the workspace.

 Open `ZappAnalyticsPluginExample-iOS.xcworkspace` with Xcode 8.3.3 or above.